BenetManzanaresSalor/LifeStepByStep/README.md

 ## MathFunctions
 Math helper static class implemented specifically for this project, but with generic behavior in mind.
-It includes A* pathfinding algorithm and statistics about the its calls.
+It includes A* pathfinding algorithm and statistics about its calls.

 # Future improvements